 Serena Rwejuna helps energy companies achieve their business goals by addressing regulatory considerations in the litigation and transactional contexts.
 She has experience representing energy companies and individual traders before agencies including the Federal Energy Regulatory Commission (FERC) and the U.S. Commodity Futures Trading Commission (CFTC).
 Serena has experience with a variety of clean energy technologies, including solar, wind, hydro, and waste-to-energy.
 In addition, she counsels utilities, generators, pipelines, natural gas distribution companies, and other energy industry participants on compliance with FERC regulations and advises them on regulatory issues in connection with project development, mergers and acquisitions, and state regulatory compliance.

 Serena was an associate in the energy practice in the Washington, D.C. office of an international law firm prior to joining Jones Day.

 Serena serves as president for the Washington, D.C.
 Chapter of the American Association of Blacks in Energy.
 Serena serves as chair for the Alternative Energy subcommittee of the American Bar Association Environmental and Energy Litigation Committee.
-She is a member of the Women of Renewable Industries and Sustainable Energy, the Women's Council on Energy & the Environment, and the Women's Energy Network.
+She is a member of the Energy Bar Association's Professional Education Council and serves on the EBA Compliance and Enforcement Committee.
 Serena serves as president of the Calvary Women's Services Board of Directors and on the DukeDC Regional Board of Directors, and serves as an inaugural member of the Duke Law Alumnae Leadership Council.

 CFTC Enforcement Priorities: Commodity Trading Advisory Services in Energy and Other Areas Under Scrutiny